 Why didn’t my chia pudding thicken?

-A few more breakfast favorites:
+Here are a few more breakfast favorites:

-Be sure to check out my Carrot Chia Pudding and my Pumpkin Spice Chia Pudding, which also has a video.
+Check out my Carrot Chia Pudding and my Pumpkin Spice Chia Pudding, which also has a video.

-This Breakfast Chia Pudding recipe is simply the mixture of non-dairy milk, vanilla, maple syrup or date syrup and the addition of your favorite fruit.
+This Breakfast Chia Pudding recipe is simply the mixture of non-dairy milk, vanilla, maple syrup, or date syrup and the addition of your favorite fruit.

 Breakfast Chia Pudding